buildpacks/docs/content/docs/create-buildpack/build-app.md

 Successfully built image test-ruby-app
 ```

 You should now see a newly created image named `test-ruby-app`.
-However, you're app
+However, your app
 image is not yet runnable.
 We'll make the app image runnable in the next section.

 ---